Note: This post may include affiliate links. Please see our complete disclosure here.

 This combination of raisins, wine, sugar and vinegar makes a sweet and tangy condiment that we love served with cheese.

-Makes 1 1/3 cups (315 ml); servings size 1 generous tablespoon
+Low FODMAP Serving Size Info: Makes 1 ⅓ cups (315 ml); servings size 1 generous tablespoon

-- Combine all of the ingredients in a medium sized saucepan and bring to a simmer over medium heat.
+Combine all of the ingredients in a medium sized saucepan and bring to a simmer over medium heat.
 Continue to simmer, stirring occasionally, for about 20 minutes or until slightly thickened and glossy.
 Cool to room temperature before using.
 Refrigerate in an airtight container for up to 2 weeks.

-- For the image above we simply spooned room temperature compote over a beautifully ripe Camembert.
+For the image above we simply spooned room temperature compote over a beautifully ripe Camembert.